Opinion: Does it matter that so many people are opting for private treatment?

 But the NHS needs to work better for them.
 The experience of the 2000s shows that the NHS has turned around performance before, and it can do so again.
 To do that will require long-term investment from the government in workforce, buildings and equipment, and in their adopting innovations in care pathways.

-The solution to increasing numbers of people choosing to pay for private health care is not to abandon the NHS; it is to fix the NHS.
+The solution to increasing numbers of people choosing to pay for private healthcare is not to abandon the NHS; it is to fix the NHS.

+Sally Warren is director of policy at health think tank The King’s Fund

 Join our commenting forum